apache/arrow/java/vector/src/main/java/org/apache/arrow/vector/table/README.md

 Data.exportTable(bufferAllocator, table, dictionaryProvider, outArrowArray);
 ```

+### Importing Tables from native code

 ***Current limitation: Data imported from native code using the C-Data-interface cannot be used in a table, because the current implementation of CDataReferenceManager does not support the transfer operation.***

-### Exporting Tables to native code using the Streaming API
+## Table API: Working with the C-Stream interface

-***Current limitation: Streaming API is not currently supported.***
+***Current limitation: Streaming API is not currently supported.
+Support is planned for a future release.***

-***Current limitation: Data imported from native code using the Streaming API cannot be used in a table, because the current implementation of CDataReferenceManager does not support the transfer operation.***

 ## Implementation notes

+The following are the major limitations of v.
+10.0.0 release:

-The current version does not support ChunkedArrays or any form of row-group.
+1. No support ChunkedArrays or any form of row-group.
 Support for ChunkedArrows or row groups will be considered for a future release.
+2. No support for native interface using the C-Stream API.
+Support for the streaming API will be delivered with or after  Item 1.
+3. No ability to use Tables with data imported from native code using the C-Data API.
+Support for ths feature is gated on PR#13248 (https://github.com/apache/arrow/pull/13248).
+4. No support for creating tables directly from Java POJOs.
+All data held by a table must be imported via a VectorSchemaRoot.
+5. No support for mutable tables.